Crisis communications for Thomas Cook’s planned refinancing and subsequent liquidation

 Thomas Cook is the oldest brand in the global travel sector.
 With annual revenues of over £9bn and responsibility for providing more than 22 million holidays every year, Thomas Cook appeared too big to fail.
-Yet in January 2019, it faced a barrage of internal and external challenges that would result in a desperate nine-month battle for survival.
+Yet in January 2019, it faced a barrage of internal and external challenges that would result in a desperate nine-month race for survival.